khaledelsayed2003/ai-powered-nanoparticle-synthesis/README.md

 ## 📄 License
 This project is for academic and research purposes only.
-© 2025 – Biomedical & Software Engineering Departments, Istanbul Gelisim University.
+© 2025 – Biomedical & Software Engineering Departments, Bahcesehir University.

 ---